 Frustrated by terrible restaurant/cafe websites that don’t have the info that you need, or simply don’t work on mobile, I wanted to make something that enables owners to get a great online presence, fast.
-So for the last few years I’ve been occasionally working on my own product; Zukini, a service for restaurant/cafe owners to take their business online.
+So for a few years I had been occasionally working on my own product; Zukini, a service for restaurant/cafe owners to take their business online.
 A hosted website platform tailored specifically to restaurants and cafes.

-The Minimum Viable Product is a hosted website platform with website builder, featuring customisable/brand-able responsive templates.
+The Minimum Viable Product was a hosted website platform with website builder, featuring customisable/brand-able responsive templates.
 There’s heavy use of Microdata and semantic markup, to ensure great accessibility to users and robots alike.

-Eventually, the website might become a lesser part of the product, as the Zukini will be the central point of an online presence, linking with Social Media, checkin apps, and other services, making sure important information is available in the places their customers are searching.
+Eventually, the website would become a lesser part of the product, as Zukini would be the central point of an online presence, linking with social media, checkin apps, and other services, making sure important information is available in the places their customers are searching.

 I managed to distill my ideas down to a list of User Stories and requirements for both website owners and their customers.